Cloning and Stem Cells

 Adult Stem Cells

-Embryonic stem cells and therapeutic cloning
+Embryonic stem cells for therapeutic cloning

 Induced pluripotent stem cells